aws/amazon-ecs-cni-plugins/plugins/ipam/README.md

-# IPAM plugin
+# ECS IPAM plugin

 ## Overview

-The IPAM plugin will construct the IP, Gateway, Routes as a struct which will be used by the ECS Bridge plugin to configure the bridge and veth pair in the container network namespace.
+The ECS IPAM plugin will construct the IP, Gateway, Routes as a struct which will be used by the ECS Bridge plugin to configure the bridge and veth pair in the container network namespace.
 An example of this configuration looks like:
 ```json